bum2/integral-developing/commonDBnet.md

 ### Milestone #2:
 In the second iteration or core code release we can include (once the first beta is tested and fixed enough to become 'stable') app plugins to:

-- allow projects to define other assets 'for sale' apart from membership shares, like cryptocurrencies directly or products of any kind• allow projects to define custom crowdfunding campaigns, with custom payment gateways, self-management tools, etc
+- allow projects to define other assets 'for sale' apart from membership shares, like cryptocurrencies directly or products of any kind
+- allow projects to define custom crowdfunding campaigns, with custom payment gateways, self-management tools, etc
 - communicate with other single users in a safe encrypted way using the app
 - communicate in group's private and public chats, (allowing the organisation and debates of every sectorial group, broad or small, in order for them to consensuate common sets of resource types, skill types, units and other stuff used in that sector of activity).